 - 3.5.0 (April 7, 2012): Improved browsing, server monitoring, support for stored routines, events and triggers, openGIS support, Drizzle support.

-phpMyAdmin name is obviously mixture of PHP as a language it uses, MySQL as a
+The phpMyAdmin name is obviously a mixture of PHP as the language it uses, MySQL as the

 database it manages and administration as the activity it handles.
-Even thought
+Even though

 the name seems to be quite simple, many people mix it up and they refer to